OpenIPC/msposd/README.md

  --help           Display this help\n"
 ```

-Additional options
+###Additional options.
 Forwarding of MSP packets via UDP.
-Can monitor RC Channels, and call the script `channels.sh` (located at /usr/bin or /usr/sbin) passing the channel number and its value to it when changing as $1 and $2 parameters.
-An example of channels.sh is present.
+Can monitor RC Channels values in FC and call the script `channels.sh` (located at /usr/bin or /usr/sbin).Will passing the channel number and its value to it as $1 and $2 parameters.
 This allows for controlling the camera via the Remote Control Transmitter
 AHI (Artificial Horizon Indicator) ladder - Graphical AHI , that is drawn over the standard OSD.

+This project is based on these exceptional repos https://github.com/fpv-wtf/msp-osd and https://github.com/OpenIPC/osd

-Example :
+## Example :

 ```
 msposd  --master /dev/ttyS2 --baudrate 115200 --channels 7 --out 127.0.0.1:14555 -osd -r 20 --ahi 1 -v